ibi-group/otp-middleware/docs/live-tracking.md

 ## Traveler Status and Instructions

-As the traveler's location is updated using the `/track` endpoint, the traveler status is computed, with one of the following values stored in Mongo and returned to the caller (zoom as needed in map below):
+As the traveler's location is updated using the `/track` endpoint, the traveler status is computed, with one of the following values stored in Mongo and returned to the caller:

 | Status | Description |
 | --- | --- |